Szedann/old.szedann.github.io/articles/articles-md/ztmGeo.md

->note: some of the websites linked here are only in polish

 # V1

 ## discovery

-around March 2021 I was looking around the gov open data website and discovered that the city of Warsaw (Which is where I live) has an open [API](http://api.um.warszawa.pl/).
+Around March 2021, I was looking around the gov open data website and discovered that the city of Warsaw (Which is where I live) has an open [API](http://api.um.warszawa.pl/).

 The resource that I found the most interesting was [buses and trams online](https://api.um.warszawa.pl/files/9fae6f84-4c81-476e-8450-6755c8451ccf.pdf).

 ## first app

-The first thing I did was creating a NodeJS app that f.tches the API for buses then logs in console links to their positions on google maps
+The first thing I did, was creating a NodeJS app that fetches the API for buses then logs in console links to their positions on google maps.

-It worked fine, but I thought that websites are way cooler than console applications and that maps are cooler than links to maps, so I started making.
+It worked fine, but I thought that websites are way cooler than console applications and that maps are better than links to maps, so I started making them.

 ## first website

 I decided to use Express in which I had almost no experience at the time, so I started watching tutorials.

-After some time I've finally made the first website.
+After some time, I've finally made the first website.

 ![first website](/images/ztmgeo1.png)

-It definitely wasn't much, but I had to start somehow.
+It wasn't much, but I had to start somehow.

 ## adding maps